Pjt727/numbers-game/README.md

 ## short
 - install dependencies in `requirements.txt` and run `main.py` with python
 ## verbose
+- run these commands in your shell/ terminal in the root directory of this project
 - set up a python environment (optional)
     - create environment: `python -m venv venv`
     - python might be `python3` on your path as well